 I trace my feelings in each discovered line, where my cocooned emotions gradually emerge in harmony of color.
 Leaving fragments of the pure white canvas untouched, that express the unescapable emptiness dwelling inside me, which I try to fill in with the beauty of the language of color.

-I personify the "short-lived beauty" with the momentary fulfillments that solely stay with me in my progress; a look, a smile, a voice, a touch, that I capture in my paintings in my own form of beauty where time cannot erase.
+I personify the "short-lived beauty" with the momentary fulfillments that solely stay within me in my progress; a look, a smile, a voice, a touch, that I capture in my paintings in my own form of beauty where time cannot erase.